googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 ## Migration

-The migration from App Engine `ndb` to Cloud NDB is identical to that from Step 2 already described above.
+The migration from App Engine `ndb` to Cloud NDB is identical to that of Step 2 already described above.
 That migration is *not* covered in this Step 5b codelab... it'll "just happen" in the code at the same time as the Tasks migration.
 If you need deeper coverage of the NDB migration, complete the Step 2 codelab linked above.
 The purpose is to have a similar starting point for Python 2 App Engine users with `ndb` &amp; push tasks apps.
 Here are the primary migration steps:

 1. Update `requirements.txt` to include Google Cloud client libraries
 1. Update `app.yaml` to reference built-in libraries required by the Cloud client libraries